Hecke correspondences for smooth moduli spaces of sheaves: Dimension estimates

 The proof of Claims \ref{claim:estimate 2} and \ref{claim:estimate 3} are straightforward exercises, which we leave to the interested reader.
-For example, we note that the $\mu = 0$ case of Claim \ref{claim:estimate 3} holds because the subscheme $\{X_0 = Y_0 = 0\} \subset \quot_d$ has codimension $d^2-1$.
-Indeed, this subscheme is nothing but the Grassmannian of $d$ dimensional quotients of $r$ dimensional space, so it has dimension $d(r-d)$, whereas $\quot_d$ has dimension $rd-1$. \\
+For example, the $\mu = 0$ case of Claim \ref{claim:estimate 3} holds because the subscheme $\{X_0 = Y_0 = 0\} \subset \quot_d$ has codimension $d^2-1$.
+Indeed, this subscheme is nothing but the Grassmannian of $d$ dimensional quotients of $r$ dimensional space, so it has dimension $d(r-d)$, whereas $\quot_d$ has dimension $rd-1$.
+Note that Claim \ref{claim:estimate 1} reduces to the inequality

-To see how Claims \ref{claim:estimate 2} and \ref{claim:estimate 3} allow us to complete the proof, we note that they reduce Claim \ref{claim:estimate 1} to the following inequality: